chrisurline/socdocs/README.md

 ## How to Use:

-1. Update path in config.ini to point to a directory that will store documentation.
+- Update path where you'd like to store documentation/files and API keys in `**config.ini**`.
-2. Add TI source API keys to constants.py
+- Run using `python3 socdocs.py`
-3. Run using `python3 socdocs.py`
+- When the script is executed it will create a folder structure under the specified directory, organized by year > month > day.
-4. When the script is executed it will create a folder structure under this directory organized by year > month > day.
+- File hash, domain, and IP searches can be executed using `python3 socdocs.py -q [QUERY HERE]`
-5. Folder for specific events can be created using the `-id` tag, additionally IOC searches tagged with an ID will put the output files in that folder
+- Folders for specific events can be created using the `-id` tag, additionally IOC searches tagged with an ID will put the output files in that folder.
-7. File hash, domain, and IP searches can be executed using `python3 socdocs.py -q [QUERY HERE]`
+    - Example: `python3 socdocs.py -q google.com -id EVENT-53823`

 ## Current Threat Intel Sources: